 Going as deep as one mile below ground and featuring an underground waterfall, Niagara Cave is one of the most spectacular natural caves in the Midwest.
 Here, you have a rare opportunity to see underground canyon-like passageways and fascinating rock formations.
 The cave was discovered in the 1920s’ but has been around for millions of years.
 A local farmer came across the cave accidentally while searching for his lost pigs.
 However, it wasn’t until 100 years later that the cave got its glory.
 Since 2015, Niagara Cave is the only cave in the world to go 100% solar (the cave’s energy use is completely provided by solar panels).

 The Northwest Angle is the only part of the US (outside of Alaska) located north of the 49th parallel.
 The Angle shares a land border with Canada but it’s separated from Minnesota by Lake of the Woods.
-This makes the Angle an exclave of the United States and one of the strangest borders in the world.
+This makes the Angle an exclave of the United States and one of the strangest borders in the Americas.
 How did this happen?
 The 1783 Treaty of Paris between the Americans and the British stated that the border between the US and the Northern British Territories runs “between the Lake of the Woods and the northwest course of Mississippi River”.

 However, the source of the river was still unknown to explorers at the time.
 This made the identification of this northwest corner a bit tricky.
 However, that didn’t stop them to choose the spot rather randomly and the rest is history.
 Today, the Northwest Angle is home to only 119 people and most of this land belongs to the Red Lake Indian Reservation.